Cowgirl’s early prison release

-If you don’t remember Jackson, she’s the barrel racer that attended Southern Arkansas University, in Magnolia, and is a former college rodeo team member.
-She landed in lock-up after a plan to steal her team members’ horses went awry.
+If you don’t remember Jackson, she’s the barrel racer that attended Southern Arkansas University (SAU) in Magnolia.
+The former college rodeo team member landed in the women’s lock-up after a plan to steal her team members’ horses turned fatal.

 In August, the Arkansas Parole Board approved Jackson’s parole.
-According to the state, her offense is non-discretionary, meaning the board did not have the legal authority to deny Jackson parole.
-She was scheduled to be paroled in February 2016.
+According to the state, her offense is non-discretionary.
+That means the board does not have the legal authority to deny her parole.

 The horse theft scheme, devised by Jackson’s mother, Wendi Cox, included stealing five horses, equipment, and a horse trailer from the SAU rodeo barn in November 2011.
-Cox’s boyfriend William “Billy” Hamilton, Jr., a convicted felon, and a teen also participated.
-Four of the horses were found tied and starving in Oklahoma near Cox’s home.
+Cox’s boyfriend William “Billy” Hamilton, Jr., a convicted felon made her plan a reality. our of the horses were found tied and starving in Oklahoma near Cox’s home.

 Testimony revealed the horses were stolen to resell.
 Cox wanted to buy her daughter a more competitive barrel racing horse until the plan became deadly.

 Cox was sentenced to 60 years in prison.
 Her appeals have been denied.
-She has not been prosecuted in Oklahoma.
+Oklahoma hasn’t prosecuted the mom turned criminal mastermind.

 Hamilton pleaded guilty in Arkansas and is serving 30 years.
-He also pleaded guilty to multiple felonies, including cruelty to animals, in Oklahoma’s case against him.
+Additionally, he pleaded guilty to multiple felonies, including cruelty to animals, in Oklahoma’s case against him.
 He is serving both sentences concurrently in Arkansas.

-Jackson is now living in Oklahoma where she is under maximum supervision.
+Jackson lives in Oklahoma where she is under maximum supervision.
 She must perform the following: community service, make restitution payments, abide by a curfew unless she is at work, school or church, and have an employment plan.
 Jackson is also supposed to pick-up litter and complete drug testing.